 The essay and short answer sections of the National College Match application offer several opportunities to showcase your life story, interests, and personality.
 You have a unique story to tell, and we want to hear it!

-Today, we’re highlighting the three most popular questions to help you get started (or re-started!) on your essay.
-You can watch the full QuestCast here.
+Today, we’re highlighting the three most popular questions we receive from students to help you get started (or re-started!) on your essay.

 1. As a selective program or school, you get piles of attractive essays.
 When you’re choosing one candidate out of 10 competitive candidates, what are your deciding factors regarding the essay?